 DOCUMENTATION STRATEGY

-To guide the hurricane recovery rebuild with the addition of future sustainability, resiliency, and SMART solutions, versus a typical IFS.
+To guide the rebuild with the addition of future sustainability, resiliency, and SMART technology solutions.

 Design Flood Elevation